PuppyJun · station 04

 So don't see me as someone expert in the field.
 What I say is not the final truth.
 I don't think anyone is 100% right in a field that changes so quickly.
 This is just my personal experience, and what I have found works for me, and I hope it can help you too.

-PS: Again, I'm not a programmer, an AI expert, a teacher, or a guru.
+// PS Again, I'm not a programmer, an AI expert, a teacher, or a guru.
 I am, very simply, a control freak.
 I have an impulse to manage everything.
 My only 'training' for this comes from writing fanfiction and sapphic/yuri novels back in my younger and more naive days.
 I learn from everyone in this community: from talented prompt writers, and even from the everyday rants and complaints I see from users on Reddit.
 So, a huge thank you to everyone who shares their work, and also to everyone who asks questions.
 There is no such thing as a stupid question, so don't be afraid to ask.
 (But of course, do your homework first before asking lol)

 The most important thing we all have to remember is that Custom Prompts, Lorebooks, Scripts, even the rules creators write in their own bot definition are not magic.
 The real core of the experience is the Large Language Model (LLM) itself.
 Everything we build on top of it is just a patch, a helper.
 My work is to treat the symptoms, not the root cause (治标不治本).
 The root cause is that the LLM is not human, and we cannot really "fix" that with a prompt.

-So my goal as a creator is to be responsible and try my best.
+So my goal as a medium is to be responsible and try my best.
 It feels irresponsible to me to just say "well, the LLM is flawed, nothing I can do."
 So I build these scripts to improve our chances.
 If a problem happens often, and my script can make it happen less often, I see that as a win.
 We are trying to make our "luck" better when we interact with the AI, but there is still luck involved.

 And please, be aware that this technology changes all the time.
 A model update from DeepSeek can make our best work suddenly feel broken.
 What works perfectly today might have problems tomorrow.
 This is just the reality we have to accept.